 Dimension Priority actions Prevention Weight Management - GSTT Outpatient Activity plan needs to give Tier 2 weight management green light to resume with appropriate safeguards in place Stop smoking - working with pharmacy to step up phone service and referrals.
 Introduction to e-voucher for smoking cessation medication.
 Health checks - agreeing plan with GP Feds to restart Substance misuse - preventative alcohol misuse planning stepped up; working with consortium to develop additional work with most vulnerable service users Innovation, including digital Weight management - use of online and new digital platform for classes - also needs wider population health approach to healthy weight not just focus on most severe end weight management services.
 Stop smoking - specialist service has been operating remotely via telephone.
 Health checks - current review of new models provides opportunity to innovate - Government review of the Programme is being undertaken and is likely to lead to changes in the way the service is delivered Substance misuse - phone triage and new community in-reach models to be retained and developed.
 Workforce Need for staff training to ensure that telephone / on-line support is effective and clear processes to re-engage at risk clients Opportunities for VCS to support NHS staff to provide health improvement services in the community Inequalities (ie, BAME) Public health preventative services are targeted at those most at risk communities, include addressing socio-economic issues - BAME communities have always been a priority.
 Need to expand scope and to increase consultation and engagement with these communities - particularly to reshape public health outcomes delivered by public health services/resources via a neighbourhood approach so that services can be driven by needs of local communities.

-• Services provided via General Practice may struggle to recover - especially given competing priorities Risks ide dentified Description All service activity has dropped considerably.
+Risks identified Description Services provided via General Practice may struggle to recover - especially given competing priorities All service activity has dropped considerably.
 Providers will struggle to meet KPIs.
 Increased demand on some preventative and treatment services eg substance misuse - lack of capacity to respond If funding returns to being activity based then services may not be sustainable.
-If the Council continues to block fun Increased demand on some preventative and treatment services eg substance misuse - lack of capacity to respond If funding returns to being activity based then services may not be sustainable.
-If the Council continues to block fund then it may eventually become unaffordable - especially if activity has been shunted to another part of the system and the Council is paying for new of reshaped services there have told us engagement stakeholders, citizens and patients through with this
+If the Council continues to block fund then it may eventually become unaffordable - especially if activity has been shunted to another part of the system and the Council is paying for new of reshaped services there.